lyeric2022/kindred-ai/README.md

 - Node.js
 - Pinecone account for ingestion and RAG
 - Cerebras access for inferencing
-- Ideally a decent device with CUDA
+- CUDA (might still work with CPU only)

 ### Steps
 1. **Clone the Repository**